Best Hearing Aids in 2024, Tested and Reviewed by Audiologists

 Pricing

-Signia is a prescription-only hearing aid provider that doesn’t advertise its prices online.
+Signia is a prescription hearing aid brand that doesn’t advertise prices online.
 Instead, you’ll need to make a consultation with an audiologist to learn about the company’s prices, and the exact costs may vary based on your location.
 Dr. Reisman estimates that Signia hearing aids cost $1,000 to $3,750 per ear, which is similar to providers like Phonak and ReSound.

 If budget is your top concern, you might be better off with an OTC brand like MDHearing.
 However, keep in mind that you won’t get the same selection of modern styles and advanced hearing technology.